from £183 /night help Price for guests, Nights approx:

 |Notes||Some pets are welcome - please contact the owner, Yes, smoking allowed|

 Features and Facilities

-|Luxuries||Sauna, Log fire, Internet access, DVD player, Boat available, Sea view|
+|Luxuries||Sauna, Fireplace, Internet access, DVD player, Boat available, Sea view|

 |General||Central heating, TV, CD player, Pool or snooker table, Table tennis, Games room, Wi-Fi available|